cs-si-ucr/cs12/docs/lab08.md

 Exercise 2
 ---
-Write a function that takes in a pointer and recursively prints an array in **reverse** order.
+Write a function that takes in a pointer and recursively prints a null terminated array in **reverse** order.
 You are given the function header:

 ```c++